Erdogan Says Istanbul attack Blast Kills Six - UrduPoint

 Erdogan Says Istanbul 'attack' Blast Kills Six

-Istanbul, Turkey, (UrduPoint / Pakistan Point News - 13th Nov, 2022 ) :An explosion tore through a busy Istanbul shopping street on Sunday, killing six and wounding dozens in what Turkey's president said bore the signs of a terror attack.
+Istanbul, Turkey, (UrduPoint / Pakistan Point News - 14th Nov, 2022 ) :An explosion tore through a busy Istanbul shopping street on Sunday, killing six and wounding dozens in what Turkey's president said bore the signs of a "terror" attack.

-Police cordoned off an area around Istiklal, where crowds were dense on Sunday afternoon, and helicopters flew over the city centre as sirens sounded.
+Police cordoned off an area around Istiklal, where there were dense crowds on Sunday afternoon, and helicopters flew over the city centre as sirens sounded.

 "I was 50-55 metres (yards) away, suddenly there was the noise of an explosion.
 I saw three or four people on the ground," witness Cemal Denizci, 57, told AFP.